Constituent National Assembly (South Korea): Formation

 With further discussions over the creation of a united Korean government halted over the failures of the US-Soviet Joint Commission and the subsequent outbreak of political violence within Korea, calls for an immediate establishment of a separate Korean government grew within right-wing spheres south of the 38th parallel.
 With U.S. leaders disillusioned by the lack of progress made through the Joint Commission, the "Korean question" was submitted to the United Nations under the responsibility of the First Committee to the United Nations General Assembly on September 23, 1947.
 Notwithstanding Soviet opposition, the General Assembly adopted Resolution 112 on November 14, which stipulated that elections would be held in both regions of Korea to elect representatives who would establish an independent Korean government under UN supervision, but before the complete withdrawal of all foreign forces from the peninsula could take place.
 The elections would be supervised by a special commission of eleven nations known as the United Nations Temporary Commission on Korea (UNTCOK).

 Pyongyang's staunch refusal to make any contact with UNTCOK delegates initially left the commission divided, with Nationalist China and the Philippines advocating for the creation of an independent government in the south amidst the skepticism of the rest of the committee.
 On February 27, however, an interim committee of the General Assembly adopted American Ambassador-at-Large Philip C. Jessup's resolution, which stipulated that immediate elections take place in Korea.
-Despite opposition from an anti-election faction within the committee, an legislative election eventually took place exclusively in South Korea on May 10, 1948, under UNTCOK supervision.
+Despite opposition from an anti-election faction within the committee, a legislative election eventually took place exclusively in South Korea on May 10, 1948, under UNTCOK supervision.
 The 1948 election appointed 198 representatives from 198 constituencies (two more representatives were elected from the two constituencies of Jeju in 1949, where elections were postponed due to the Jeju Uprising), with Syngman Rhee's National Society for the Rapid Realization of Korean Independence (NSRRKI) winning the most seats out of any party.

 On May 31, 1948, at 10:20 a.m.
 KST, the 198 representatives gathered together at the Seoul Capitol for the first meeting of the first National Assembly.
 Rhee, winning 188 out of 198 votes, was voted as the assembly's first interim chairman, along with Sin Ik-hui and Kim Dong-won as vice chairmen.